 PDIs are less likely than catecholamines to cause adverse effects known to be associated with adrenoreceptor activity (eg, increased myocardial oxygen demand, myocardial ischemia).
 They are also associated with less tachycardia and myocardial oxygen consumption.
 However, the incidence of tachyarrhythmias is greater with PDIs than with dobutamine.

-Although thrombolytic therapy (TT) reduces mortality rates in patients with acute myocardial infarction (MI), its benefits for patients with cardiogenic shock secondary to MI are disappointing.
+Although thrombolytic therapy (TT) reduces mortality rates in patients with acute MI, its benefits for patients with cardiogenic shock secondary to MI are disappointing.
 When used early in the course of MI, TT reduces the likelihood of subsequent development of cardiogenic shock after the initial event.